heremaps/here-data-sdk-typescript/README.md

 npm install @here/olp-sdk-dataservice-api
 ```

-You can also use the compiled bundles from CDN:
+To use the compiled bundles from the CDN, add the following files to an HTML page:

 ```
 https://unpkg.com/@here/olp-sdk-authentication/bundle.umd.min.js